trulyaldi/excel-extrapolation/README.md

 is checked.

-After enabling it, return to Excel and run:
+After enabling it, return to Excel and click:

 ```text
 Import Python UDFs